-With the formation of independent India and Pakistan in 1947, the constitutional framers were presented with the opportunity to break from colonial governance models and enshrine an indigenous rights reflective paradigm of identity national developmental needs.
+With the formation of independent India and the constitutional framers were Pakistan in 1947. presented with the opportunity to break from colonial governance models and enshrine an indigenous rights reflective of national identity developmental needs.
 The traumatic partition shaped the divergent trajectories pursued by both nations, though they shared the common challenge of designing constitutional schemes to uphold civil liberties within a post-colonial context.
-The Universal Declaration of Human Rights (UDHR) adopted in 1948 provided the earliest universal benchmark, further strengthened by the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR) in 1966.
-Together they comprise the International Bill of Rights setting global standards on the rights that all human beings are entitled to by virtue of their innate dignity.
-This paper undertakes a structured doctrinal analysis fundamental rights frameworks under the Indian Constitution of 1950 and the 1973 Constitution of Pakistan.
-It employs qualitative comparative techniques to evaluate conformity with international bill of rights on key parameters of civil-political rights, socio-economic entitlements and protection of vulnerable groups.
-The study holds contemporary policy relevance amidst global criticism of human rights compliance and domestic debates on constitutional reform.
+The Universal Declaration of Human Rights (UDHR)2 adopted in 1948 provided the earliest universal benchmark, further strengthened by the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR) in 1966.3 Together they comprise the International Bill of Rights setting global standards on the rights that all human beings are entitled to by virtue of their innate dignity.
+This paper undertakes a structured doctrinal analysis of the rights frameworks under the fundamental Indian

-&lt;sup>1Universal Declaration of Human Rights (UDHR): United Nations.
+2Universal Declaration of Human Rights (UDHR): United Nations.
 (1948).
 Universal Declaration of Human Rights.

-&lt;sup>2International Covenant on Civil and Political Rights (ICCPR):United Nations General Assembly.
+3International Covenant on Civil and Political Rights (ICCPR):United Nations General Assembly.
 (1966).
 International Covenant on Civil and Political Rights.